jwkelley/geog418-fall2025-assignment1/README.md

   theme_classic() + #set the theme to classic (removes background and borders etc.) theme(plot.title = element_text(face = "bold", hjust = 0.5), plot.caption = element_text(hjust = 0.5)) #set title to center and bold

-barGraph
+barGraph_17
 ```
 When you use the ```ggplot()``` function you can also use the ```ggsave()``` function to output the plot.
 This function gives some more control into how the figure is saved.

 ```
-ggsave("./Output_Bargraph_GG_17.png", plot = barGraph,
+ggsave("./Output_Bargraph_GG_17.png", plot = barGraph_17,
        width = 6, height = 5, units = "in", dpi = 300)
 ```

-Repeat these steps for 2023 such that when you are finished you have for both 2017 and 2020 a histogram and a bargraph.
+Repeat these steps for 2023 such that when you are finished you have for both 2017 and 2023 a histogram and a bargraph.
 You may use either the base R or ggplot version, whichever you prefer.

 ### Creating Maps
 Now we get to the fun but complex part of all the coding.
 Making maps is not an easy task in _R_ as there are multiple key steps that go into preparing the data into a spatial format that can be accurately mapped.
 Again, we provide some comments to help explain what the code is doing, but you are not expected to understand how everything works.

 ```
-bc <- bc_neighbours() #Get shapefile of BC boundary st_crs(bc)
-bc <- st_transform(bc, st_crs("EPSG:4326")) #Project your data to WGS84 geographic (Lat/Long)
+bc <- bc_neighbours() #Get shapefile of BC boundary st_crs(bc) #Check the coordinate system bc <- st_transform(bc, st_crs("EPSG:4326")) #Project your data to WGS84 geographic (Lat/Long)
 bc <- bc[which(bc$name == "British Columbia" ),] #Extract just the BC province